bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Cloudy
+- Rain
-- 95% humidity
+- 92% humidity
 - 8 mph wind
-- 95% cloud cover
+- 96% cloud cover
 - 19 AQI 🟩
 - 0.21 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours